 If you’re experiencing any symptoms mentioned above, you should consult a neurologist/Neurosurgeon without delay.
 Please book an appointment with a Consultant – Neurology & Neurosurgery at Manipal Hospital Salem for a thorough diagnosis and prompt treatment for your condition.

-The diagnosis is based on the type of pain, location, severity, and activities that may trigger this condition.
-The doctor may order an MRI to confirm the diagnosis.
+Trigeminal neuralgia is diagnosed based on the type of pain, location, severity, and activities that may trigger this condition.
+The doctor may review the patient’s clinical history, conduct neurological exams, and order an MRI to confirm a trigeminal neuralgia diagnosis.

-However, it's vital to work with a doctor and find the right treatment plan for your specific situation.
 Trigeminal neuralgia can be a challenging condition to manage, but with the right combination of medications and other treatments, it is possible to control the pain and improve your quality of life.
-Consult a neurosurgeon in Salem for diagnosis and treatment.
+It is vital to work with a doctor and find the right treatment plan for your specific situation.
+When initial symptoms appear, don’t ignore them or delay seeking help.
+Consult a neurosurgeon at Manipal Hospital Salem for diagnosis and treatment.

 Yes.
 Most TN Patients suffer pain in the tooth socket of the upper jaw.
 If not diagnosed correctly, it could end up with unnecessary tooth extraction.